Material handling can be complicated to understand

 Shipped to the Advance Warehouse or Direct-to-Show and arrives anytime.

-- Review the posted date range for Advance and Direct-to-Show delivery on the show ordering site under Important Dates and Deadlines.
+- Review the posted date range for Advance and Direct-to-Show delivery on the show's ordering site under Important Dates and Deadlines.

 - Click on Material Handling/Drayage Services under Shipping, Drayage, and Material Handling to view show rates.